duluk/ask-web/README.md

       - File: `$HOME/.config/ask-web/openai-api-key`
     * Others coming soon...

+*Note*: setting up those search engine keys is beyond the scope of this README.
+IMHO it's not as straightforward as it could be if you haven't done it before.

 #### Send a Query
 ```bash
 $ ask-web "What's the most popular chess opening in 2024?"